suzuki-shm/SPHERE/README.md

 * Not good for complicated models
 * Only give us a MLE
 * High dependence for initialization seed
-    * It may be better to visualize or calibrate seed
+    * It would be better to estimate multiple seeds.
+And check the variance of the parameters.

 ### Utilities